The biggest wins in Premier League history

 Southampton 0-9 Leicester (October 25, 2019)

 Southampton are the only team to be on the receiving end of two 9-0 thrashings in the Premier League.

 Ben Chilwell and Youri Tielemans struck early before an Ayoze Perez double and Jamie Vardy effort made it 5-0 at the break.

-Saints fans were left praying for mercy but the Foxes took no heed as both Vardy and Perez completed hat-tricks and James Maddison got one for himself.
+Saints fans were left praying for mercy but Leicester took no heed as both Vardy and Perez completed hat-tricks and James Maddison got one for himself.

-Vardy's 94th-minute penalty tied Manchester United's record scoreline and earned the English forward a four-goal haul.
+Vardy's 94th-minute penalty tied United's record scoreline and earned the English forward a four-goal haul.